Home » Paying For School » When Your School Closes: The Veterans Eligible to Transfer School (VETS) Credit Act

 Those transferring more than 12 credit hours will not be awarded restoration of 100% entitlement.

-While no official source appears to have gone on the record stating such, this legislation seems to imply that where college credit has already been earned and accepted by another college or university, the GI Bill or other VA benefit has not gone to waste and therefore does not need to be restored.
+While no official source appears to have stated this on the record, this legislation seems to imply that where college credit has already been earned and accepted by another college or university, the GI Bill or other VA benefit has not gone to waste and, therefore, does not need to be restored.

 Another clause in the VETS Credit Act removes a previous requirement that a servicemember transferring their Post-9/11 GI Bill entitlement to a dependent indicate a specific amount of time for the transfer to last.
 Under the new law, you may no longer be required to specify an end date for transferred GI Bill benefits.